-I tried out different types of photography from light painting to wildlife, but have always been attracted to urban decay and landscapes.
+While I’ve explored different types of photography, from light painting to wildlife, my true passion has always been urban decay, night and landscapes.

-Since then, photography has always been an escape, a way to relax and have fun while being creative!
+Photography has become my escape, a way to relax and have fun while expressing my creativity.

 I invite you to take a look at my images and see the world through my eyes.
 Who knows, you might just fall in love with it as much as I have!